Please wait for download

 4, sep99, p1, at www.ivorcatt.com/99.htm] Expedient in the interests of corrupt and

-incompetent judges and lawyers In his biography of Lord Denning, p117, Edmund Heward wrote
+incompetent judges and lawyers In his biography of Lord Denning, p117, Edmund Heward

-should be open to every subject of the Queen.
+court should be open to every subject of the Queen.
 I think it is one of the

 essentials of justice being done in the community.
 Every judge, in a sense,